vegaprotocol/specs/specs/0026-amends.md

 - All historic alteration to an order can be viewed from the order storage system
 - All amendable fields can be amended in the same amend message
 - Fields left with default values (0) are not handled as part of the amend action
+- An amend with only the same values as the order still cause the `UpdateAt` field to update but nothing else

 # Summary
 Amends are sent into the VEGA system to alter fields on all persistent orders held within the order book.
 The amend order can alter the quantity, price and expiry time/`TIF` type.
 The altered order still uses the same `orderID` and creation time of the original order.
+Every valid amend will cause the `UpdatedAt` field to be updated.

 # Guide-level explanation